 - Community cats help control the rodent population

-- There is less fighting, howling and diseases spread
+- There is less fighting and howling, and fewer diseases spreading

 - This kind of lifesaving program actually saves around $2 million in taxpayer dollars by keeping these cats out of county shelters

 The goal is to humanely decrease the number of feral cats until there are no more community cats.
-TNR is much cheaper than euthanasia, and it’s the ONLY effective method to reduce unwanted animals.
-Most cats will not survive relocation attempts, and new cats often move in to areas that were previously populated with a feral cat community to fill the vacuum.
+TNR is much cheaper than euthanasia, and it is the ONLY effective method to reduce unwanted animals.
+Most cats will not survive relocation attempts, and new cats often move into areas that were previously populated with a feral cat community to fill the vacuum.
+It is also important to note that the relocation of cats without a containment period and a proper caretaker is considered animal cruelty and a crime in the state of Georgia.

-Utilizing the LifeLine Spay & Neuter Clinics, Catlanta has sterilized more than 30,000 feral cats through TNR.
-Additionally, Catlanta has facilitated the TNR of an equal number of cats at independent vets.
-Catlanta operates a trap loan program, provides trapping instructions through the process, distributes donated cat food to managed colonies, and maintains data on more than 600 feral colonies in greater Atlanta.
-Over 300 requests for information or assistance are handled monthly by LifeLine’s Catlanta staff and volunteers.
+Utilizing the LifeLine Spay & Neuter Clinics, LifeLine has sterilized more than 35,000 feral cats through TNR.
+Additionally, LifeLine has facilitated the TNR of an equal number of cats at independent vets.
+LifeLine's Community Cats program operates a trap loan program, provides trapping instructions through the process, distributes donated cat food to managed colonies, and maintains data on more than 600 feral colonies in greater Atlanta.
+Over 300 requests for information or assistance are handled monthly by LifeLine’s staff and volunteers.